m0de-60/super-duckhunt/README.md

 <H2>VERSION & DEVELOPMENT NOTES:</H2>

+5-7-2025 Further and final adjustments made to fatigue.
+A couple small bug fixes/typo corrections in game text.
+Also made adjustments to flood control.
+Added an option to botmaster commands for botmasters to view certain configuration settings.
+(Will be detailed in the upcomong operator's guide.
+Working on it.)

 5-3-2025 Further, and should be final, adjustments to illegal camping system.
 Also changed the befriending/feeding messages when using !bef to show reaction time in the success message as well as tweaked the structure of the text to look more similar to when shooting a duck.
 ```dif